People

 Graduate Students

 Kate Pippenger is a Ph.D. student and NSF Graduate Research Fellow.
 Her research centers around the many different ways that organisms interact with their environments, especially during intervals of significant environmental and evolutionary change.
 In particular, she is interested in tracking the effects of ecosystem engineers throughout geologic time, and is currently focused on reconstructing mid- to late-Paleozoic increases in bioturbation intensity to explore the effects of an increase in mixed layer depth.
-As a Ph.D. student in the Tarhan lab, she utilizes a combination of paleontological, sedimentological, and geochemical methods to answer these questions, and is also interested in projecting conclusions drawn from her deep-time research into the modern age to inform conservation and climate mitigation strategies.
+As a Ph.D. student in the Tarhan Lab, she utilizes a combination of paleontological, sedimentological, and geochemical methods to answer these questions, and is also interested in projecting conclusions drawn from her deep-time research into the modern age to inform conservation and climate mitigation strategies.

 Sydney Riemer is a Ph.D. student.
 She comes to Yale after completing a M.Sc. from Ben-Gurion University, where she researched the impact of bioturbation on the sulfur isotope record.
 She is broadly interested in understanding the mechanisms behind the coevolution of Earth’s surface environment and complex ecosystems during biological radiations/extinctions and environmental perturbations using a combination of tools from paleontology, isotope geochemistry, and sedimentology.
 She is also interested in exploring large datasets and integrating geochemical and paleontological data into various types of models.
+For her Ph.D.
+Sydney is investigating how early land plant communities shaped the Earth system, including potential shifts in marine nutrient cycling associated with changes in continental weathering intensity.

 Ashley Rivas is a Ph.D. student.
 Her interests include environmental changes and how they affect fossil abundance and diversity through the Precambrian and early Paleozoic.
 She is primarily interested in early radiation events and what fossil assemblages during these intervals can tell us about their ancient environments and ecologies.
+For her Ph.D. she is investigating relationships between bioturbation and environmental change in the interval leading up to the Great Ordovician Biodiversification Event.

 Brian Beaty is a Ph.D. student, working in the Tarhan Lab for his minor discourse project on investigating potential feedbacks between bioturbation and ocean anoxia in deep time via bioturbation’s impacts on the marine phosphorus cycle.
 He is using the Permian-Triassic mass extinction in Svalbard as a case study.
 Broadly, he is interested in global Earth-system responses to major climate perturbations in deep time, including weathering on land as well as acidification and deoxygenation in the oceans, and how the geochemical composition of sedimentary rocks captures these changes in the geologic record.

 Sam Shipman is a Ph.D. student doing a minor discourse project in the Tarhan Lab.
 He is an isotope geochemist and geochronologist currently focused on constructing age and paleoweathering frameworks for Cryogenian and Ediacaran sedimentary successions.
-His research in the Tarhan Lab employs stable isotope geochemistry to investigate carbonate saturation state during the Cambrian.
+His research in the Tarhan Lab employs stable strontium isotope geochemistry to investigate carbonate saturation state during the Cambrian.

 James Pierce is a Ph.D. student completing his minor discourse in the Tarhan Lab.
 His work focuses on Earth History, including paleogeography and stratigraphy.
 James is studying bioturbation in the Jurassic Sundance Formation in central Wyoming.
 Bioturbation, the mixing of sediment at or below the sediment-water interface, is consequential to marine biogeochemistry including the oxygen and phosphorus cycles.
 The mixed layer constitutes the uppermost and most intensely bioturbated layer of sediment.
 However, it has not been well characterized in the Mesozoic, despite its importance.
 Understanding the effect that bioturbation had during the Jurassic will help us to understand this crucial interval that witnessed a drastic increase in biological innovation when the modern structure of benthic ecosystems was established.